Find Affordable College Courses

 In-state tuition fees for undergraduate students at MWCC are $5,668 per year.
 While working on their degree, medical assisting majors at MWCC accumulate an average of around $11,285 in student debt.

-Out of the 23 schools in Massachusetts that were part of this year’s ranking, Springfield Technical Community College landed the # 3 spot on the list.
-Located in the city of Springfield, STCC is a public school with a small student population.
+You’ll be in good company if you decide to attend Springfield Technical Community College.
+It ranked #3 on our 2023 Best Value Allied Health Services Schools in Massachusetts list.
+Located in the medium-sized city of Springfield, STCC is a public school with a small student population.

 STCC undergraduate students pay an average of $5,520 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at STCC take out is $11,960.